Skip to content

 matching:

-run: python:latest python analysis/match.py
+run: python:v1 python analysis/match.py

 needs: [extract_cases, extract_potential_controls]